-We’re all excited here at Broughgammon Farms for 2017’s #goatober- an initiative to promote goat meat and it’s story.
+We’re all excited here at Broughgammon Farm for #goatober- an initiative to promote goat meat and it’s story.
 Since we’ve been farming kid goats we’ve absolutely loved sharing the story about why eating goat is not only delicious but also sustainable and ethical too!
 We’re already planning Goatober 2018, make sure you sign up for our newsletter so that you get all the details 🙂

 What’s Goatober all about?